-Sexual Relations
+Sexual relations

 Wait until your general health has recovered, often 4 to 6 weeks.
-Avoid positions that would put your hip at risk of dislocation.

 Dental Work (or other invasive procedures)

 Unless it is an emergency, it is best to avoid dental work or other invasive procedures for 3 months after a joint replacement.
 When undergoing an invasive procedure, we recommend antibiotics to prevent bacteria from getting in the blood stream and infecting the joint.
 Please call our office for an antibiotic prescription prior to any dental work.